yurivict/crate/README.md

 ## How to install
 crate can be installed using the port ```sysutils/crate```: cd /usr/ports/sysutils/crate && make install clean```

-Unfortunately, due to the STL feature ```filesystem``` not being available in the version of the system 12.0-RELEASE-p7 used by the poudriere(8), packages can't be available on FreeBSD 12, but it can be built and installed manually with the above command.
+Unfortunately, due to the STL feature ```filesystem``` not being available in the version of the system 12.0-RELEASE-p7 used by poudriere(8), packages can't be available on FreeBSD 12, but it can be built and installed manually with the above command.
 Packages should be available on FreeBSD 13.

+## Caveats
+* Inbound network ports can't be accessed from the host running the crate because of this bug: https://bugs.freebsd.org/bugzilla/show_bug.cgi?id=239590 , currently they can only be accessed from other hosts (by connecting to this host on that port).

 ## TODO list
 See the TODO file in the project.
 It will be expanded as needed.